SheaikhNazib/SheaikhNazib/README.md

 #### "Enthusiastic software developer | Keen on Exploring Technology's Impact on Real Estate"

 ### About Me
-- 🎓 Computer Science Student at North South University (Graduating Dec 2024)
+- 🎓 Graduate from North South University at Computer Science & Engineering
 - 💻 Passionate about **web technologies**, **game development** and **embedded systems**
 - 🌟 Enthusiastic about solving real-world problems with technology